 The direct impacts to wetlands were calculated using the following classes: forested wetland, shrub/scrub wetland, emergent wetland, unconsolidated shore, ponds and lakes.
-Direct impacts to wetlands are 76 to 74 acres for the B Alternatives, 46 to 56 acres for the C Alternatives, 98 to 111 acres for the M Alternatives, 46 to 55 acres for the O Alternatives and 39 to 56 acres for the P Alternatives.
+Direct impacts to wetlands are 76-84 acres for Alternative B, 46-56 acres for Alternative C, 98-111 acres for Alternative M,

+46-55 acres for Alternative O and 39-56 acres for Alternative P. Direct impacts from RPA P range from 38-52 acres, and Alternative R could directly impact up to 13 acres.
 See Table 3.18.1 in Chapter 3.18.
 Wetland mitigation requirements will offset some of these losses, and this wetland mitigation may not in all cases, be provided in the same county as the impacts occur.
 These totals include the direct impacts by the Local Improvements associated with each alternative.
-See Table 9: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+See Table 10: Impacts by Local Improvement for a breakdown of the direct impacts by each of the eighteen Local Improvements.
+There are no Local Improvements associated with Alternative R.